Pet Health Checks

 Owning an animal, especially if it is your first pet, is an exciting time.
 However, it also brings several responsibilities, so it is important to make sure that your pet has regular health checks to ensure they remain healthy and happy.

 If your pet is still very young, it is recommended that you bring them in to see one of our qualified nurses every month until they are around 6 months old.
 This is because they grow and develop rapidly in their first few months and it is essential to make sure that there are no early warning signs of potential problems.
 Additionally, their weight will determine the dosage of flea and worming treatment they require, so it’s important that this is always accurate and appropriate for them.
-After this age, it is only necessary to bring them in once a year.
+After this age, it is only necessary to bring them in at least once a year.

 During a health check, your vet or vet nurse will examine your pet from head to tail, including looking at their eyes, ears, teeth and mouth, skin, coat, paws and claws.
 They will also examine their abdomen for any unusual lumps and bumps, as well as listening to their heart and lungs.